• Skip to primary navigation

 Mix

 • You can weigh the flour; or measure it into a cup, then sweep off any excess.
-In a bowl of a stand mixer, start on low speed to mix together dry ingredients, then add water, add additional water with a tablespoon if necessary to make a soft elastic dough.
+In a bowl of a stand mixer, start on low speed to mix dry ingredients, including the yeast, then add water, add additional water with a tablespoon if necessary to make a soft elastic dough.

 Knead the dough